-It might surprise Arthurian scholars who connect the grail myth to the "Matter of Britain" that the word originated in Urgell (Catalonia) according to the experts (1), and that at least nine churches in the region have paintings of the Holy Grail (2).
-The Canadian historian Joseph Goering claims that such images "are found nowhere else in Christendom: the Virgin Mary holding a sacred vessel."
-They were created fifty years before Chrétien de Troyes invented grail romance (3) when the French poet allowed a virgin to carry the grail for the first time in literature.
-Joan Vallhonrat, a friend of Picasso, copied several paintings in 1908 and as soon as reports about this unique treasure became public the churches could no longer be protected at their isolated locations in the High Pyrenees (4).
-The frescoes were covered with transparent glue and peeled off from the plaster in an Italian method called "strappo".
-Most of them are exhibited today at the Museu Nacional d'Art de Catalunya (MNAC) in Barcelona and celebrated as the most important collection of Romanesque art in the world.
-The most famous painting is the "Pantocrator" at Sant Climent de Taüll which features Christ above the angels and apostles with a stunned facial expression that has not been surpassed in eight hundred years of painting.
-Because of objections to the removall of the works, painters had to restore the empty walls with copies in the 1960s.
-These close-ups of the "grail virgin" show the difference between the original and the inferior copy, which explains why they were replaced by fancy projections of digital recreations like this one:
+It might surprise Arthurian scholars who associate the grail with the "Matter of Britain" that the word originated in Urgell (Spain) according to the experts (1), and that nine churches in the region have medieval paintings of the Holy Grail (2).
+The Canadian historian Joseph Goering claims that such images "are found nowhere else in Christendom: the Virgin Mary holding a sacred vessel", created fifty years before Chrétien de Troyes invented grail romance with a virgin holding the grail for the first time in literature (3).
+Joan Vallhonrat, a friend of Picasso, copied several paintings in 1908 but when reports about this unique treasure became public the churches could no longer be protected at their isolated locations in the High Pyrenees (4).
+The frescoes were covered with transparent glue and peeled off from the plaster in an Italian method called "strappo" and are exhibited today at the Museu Nacional d'Art de Catalunya (MNAC) in Barcelona and rated as the best examples of Romanesque art in the world.
+The most famous of these paintings is the "Pantocrator" from Sant Climent de Taüll, which was created eight hundred years ago and features Christ with such a stunning facial expression that it even surpasses modern art!
+Because of objections to the removal of these masterworks, painters were hired to restore the empty walls with copies in the early 1960s.
+These close-ups of the "grail virgin" show the difference between the original and the copy, which explains why they have been replaced by (fancy) projections of digital recreations:

-Some international art historians connect the frescoe to grail romance, but independent of the etymological link of the word "graal" to Urgell.
+Many art historians connect the above fresco to grail romance, but independent of the etymological link of the word "graal" to Urgell.
 Chandler R. Post writes in History of Spanish Painting (Harvard, 1930, p.195) that the vessel in Mary's hand "has been tentatively explained as the Holy Grail because Montserrat in Catalonia is connected with this legend and because the vessel seems to be filled with the Sacred Blood emitting miraculous rays".
 Otto Demus supports this identification in Romanische Wandmalerei, (München, 1968, p.160): "The Virgin... holds up a dish filled with the red glowing blood of Christ, a reminder that Catalonia was one of the centers of the cult of the Grail."
-They don't mention that the cult is about a Black Madonna, while this one is rather whitish.
-An interesting issue we will follow up because the other Romanesque paintings show Mary with a chalice, the Holy Grail of popular culture (5), but only this one is a bowl, which confirms the etymology of "gradalis-gradal-graal" (6).
-Her grail is mirrored at nearby Santa Maria de Taüll where the wisemen offer their gifts in such bowls as the detail shows at right.
+(They don't mention that the cult is about a Black Madonna because this one is rather whitish!)
+It's an important work because the other paintings show Mary with a chalice, the Holy Grail of popular culture (5), while this simple bowl confirms the etymology of "gradalis-gradal-graal" (6).
+It is mirrored at nearby Santa Maria de Taüll where the wisemen use such bowls for their gifts as the detail shows at right.
 (Both images can be enlarged by clicking on them).
-This raises the question what Mary might be signaling with her right hand, is it that the flames are lightening her skin or a secret message – or both?
-Here are details of foolish virgins (7) and apostles (8) from other churches in the region that show hand signals were popular at the time.
+This raises the question what Mary might be signaling with her right hand: is it that the flames are merely lightening her skin or a secret message – or both?
+Here are details of foolish virgins (7) and apostles (8) from other churches in the region that show how popular hand signals were at the time.

-But why is the facial expression of the virgin so strange – is it because her lips are sealed?
+But why is the facial expression of Mary so strange – is it because her lips seem to be sealed?
 Someone without an art background wouldn't even notice the subtle effect.
-Sealing wax or glue are difficult to depict but the effect of stitches is easily done.
-The fiery bowl (9) could also relate to Christ in Majesty who floats high above with the Book of Life announcing EGO SVM LVX MVNDI (I am the light of the world).He is surrounded by angels and animals, symbols of the Tetramorph, and ready to exit his dualistic mandorla.
+Sealing wax and glue are difficult to paint but stitches are easy to do.
+The fiery bowl (9) could relate to Christ in Majesty who floats high above her with the Book of Life announcing EGO SVM LVX MVNDI (I am the light of the world).He is surrounded by angels and animals, symbols of the Tetramorph, and ready to exit his dualistic mandorla.
 In view of such a dramatic scenario, it is understandable that a history professor would overlook the lines on Mary's lips.
 Goering reveals that he had neither studied art nor literature and therefore admits humbly to "poaching" in an homage of former teachers at the Pontifical Institute of Medieval Studies in Toronto.
 We poached as well by copying the grail virgin from his book at first, where the stitches look like jpeg-distortions, but the MNAC provided us kindly with a better reproduction (10).
 The close-up of Mary's mouth at left is enhanced to show the actual brush strokes across both lips.
 It remains an open question if the painter wanted to depict actual stitches because vertical lines would seal the lips as well.
-Although no paintings with such lips have been found in other Romanesque churches, most experts we have been able to contact dismiss them as an artist's personal style to depict a mouth.
+Although paintings with such lips have not been found in other Romanesque churches, most experts we have been able to contact dismiss them as an artist's personal style to depict a mouth.
 (See Appendix for our visual comparison!)

-The other church in the village, Santa Maria de Taüll, features the traditional depiction of the Virgin Mary with little Jesus on her lap, which makes us wonder why she is lined up with the apostles at St Climent?
-This detail shows the wisemen at her side and, yes, below two (!) eight-pointed Stars of Bethlehem.
+The other church in the village, Santa Maria, features the traditional depiction of the Virgin Mary with little Jesus on her lap, which makes us wonder why she is lined up with the apostles at St Climent?
+This detail shows the wisemen at her side and, yes, below two (!)
+Stars of Bethlehem.
 They are wearing exotic miters with three fleurs-de-lys on top that look like crosses, which is an interesting ambiguity because they could either be kings or Magi!
-Bishop Ramon would have known that the Church revised their image as heretic magicians in the early Middle Ages by renaming them the ¨Holy Three Kings¨!
-This claim was preached from every pulpit until the Reformation, when Bible translations became available to the general public and restored them as the Magi.
-It is not surprising that two exceptions survived all this time in the Val d'Aran (11): Santa Maria de Cap d'Aran and Santa Maria d'Aneu show the Magi with conical caps, which makes them independent from Byzantine art where they used to wear Phrygian caps, like these in Ravenna.
-Here is another challenge for historians and a major break-through for us: At Maria d'Aneu, the three Magi wear robes with designs of the "fiery" and "watery" triangles we feature in our study since the 1980s.
+Bishop Ramon would have known that the Church revised their image as heretic magicians in the early Middle Ages by renaming them ¨Holy Three Kings¨, which is supported in Germany where their relics are venerated at the cathedral of Cologne.
+Their royalty was preached from every pulpit until the Reformation when Bible translations became available to the public and restored them as Magi.
+But they were celebrated in many parts of Europe as the "Magic Kings" (reyes magos, rois mages), which could include the High Pyrenees (11).
+Sta Maria de Cap d'Aran and Sta Maria d'Aneu show the Magi with conical caps, which would make them independent from Byzantine art where they are shown with Phrygian caps, like these in Ravenna.
+Here is another challenge for historians and break-through for our study: At Sta Maria d'Aneu, the three Magi wear robes with designs of the "fiery" and "watery" triangles we feature since the 1980s.
 At left is a detail which can be enlarged by clicking on it!
-One of the reasons why scholars may have overlooked these paintings is that both valleys were difficult to access until two tunnels were built, the first in the 20th century and the second in 2007, see Viella Tunnel!
+The Magi on the other side of Mary wears a design that looks like the sun within a planetary triange, which could symbolize the fiery triangle next to the evening sun on Feb.
+25, 6 BCE.
+One reason why scholars may have overlooked the paintings is that both valleys were difficult to access from France until two tunnels were built, in the 20th century and in 2007, see Viella Tunnel!